-Investors should also note that the Issuer may enter into hedging transactions to hedge the floating rate exposure of a Floating Rate Bond.
+The Issuer may enter into hedging transactions to hedge the floating rate exposure of a Floating Rate Bond.
 The fallback arrangements in respect of such hedging transactions could be different to those in the Floating Rate Bonds which could lead to a mismatch between the Floating Rate Bond and the hedging transaction.
 This could leave Issuer exposed to a mismatch risk which it otherwise would not have been.